-Below is a collection of tutorials, templates, and "best practices'' guidelines to aid in the conduct of research rigor and reproducibility (R&R).
-They reflect R&R core competencies and emphasize compliance with requirements outlined by major institutes and foundations.
+Below is a collection of tutorials, templates, and "best practices'' guidelines to aid in the conduct of research rigor and reproducibility (R&R), as well as resources on open science, data managment and similar initiatives with overlaping topics.

 This list of resources is also intended to serve as a library from which your research team may select appropriate tools to structure and manage aspects of R&R relevant to your own research.